2017 Graduation Party Ideas

 Just keep the decorations colorful, fun, and simple and it will look great.
 Here are a few of our favorites:

-- Class of 2016 Graduation Balloons - Balloons are easy and inexpensive, use them on tables, in doorways and in the corners.
+- Balloons in School Colors - Balloons are easy and inexpensive, use them on tables, in doorways and in the corners.

 - Graduation Cap Garland - Use this fun garland to decorate your tent, hallways, and doorways.

 - Personalized Graduation Banner - Our selection of personalized banners are great for the front of the house or over the buffet.

 - 2017 LED Glasses - These are not just for New Years and are also great for decorating your guests!